KIMB-technologies/KIMB-Forms-Project/INSTALL.md

 	- `CONF_site_pagename`, the name of this page
 	- `CONF_site_footercontent` some additional text in the footer (Imprint, Terms of Service, etc.)
 	- `CONF_texts_*`, change the texts a user has to check before he can participate or disable them
+	- `CONF_newpollmailto`, give your admin email adress, you will be informed when a poll is created
 3. *If you need one: Create a `CookieBanner.php` and link it into the container.*
 	*Use `/core/external/CookieBanner.php` as template.*
 4. KIMB-Forms-Project should be reachable at the published port.